hypertrons/hypertrons-crx-website/CONTRIBUTING.md

 ### 9. Create a Pull Request

-In GitHub, send a pull request to `hypertrons:hypertrons-crx`.
+In GitHub, send a pull request to `hypertrons:hypertrons-crx-website`.

 Please sign our [Contributor License Agreement (CLA)](#cla) before sending PRs.